andreyhakobyan/ETL/DATADESCRIPTION.md

 * updatedAt: A timestamp indicating when the attendee record was last updated.
 * joinDate: A text field that likely stores the date when the attendee joined the session.
 * leftDate: A text field that likely stores the date when the attendee left the session.
-* parentSpaceSessionId: A reference to another space session (possibly a parent session).
+* parentSpaceSessionId: A reference to another space session.
 * openSpaceUser: A reference to a user related to the open space.
 Relationships: